Clastify logo

 Image

-Take two identical small masses on a light rod, each the same distance from the central axis.
-Together, they give twice the contribution of one mass.
-A rod is called light when its own moment of inertia is negligible compared with the attached masses.
+For example, take two identical small masses fixed to a light rod, with each one the same distance from the central axis.
+Together, they contribute twice as much as one mass alone.
+The rod is called light when its own moment of inertia is negligible compared with that of the attached masses.

 Distributed bodies are many point masses

-Think of a continuous object as a huge number of tiny point masses.
-The same idea sits behind the formulae for discs, spheres and rods, although you don’t have to derive those formulae.
-If an exam gives a specific mass distribution, the appropriate expression for (I) will be supplied when needed.
+You can treat a continuous object as a very large number of tiny point masses.
+The same idea sits behind the formulae for discs, spheres and rods, although you do not need to derive those formulae.
+If an exam specifies the mass distribution, it will give the appropriate expression for II when needed.

 Torque produces angular acceleration